 Evidence shows that using lullabies as music therapy helps premature infants’ heart rates and breathing and can even improve their feeding behaviors.

 There’s also good news for those suffering from tinnitus—that pesky buzzing sound that comes from inside the ear.
-Tinnitus won’t disappear, but “Tinnitus Retraining Therapy” (TRT) uses sound therapy to teach the brain to ignore the irritating ringing sensation.
+Tinnitus won’t disappear, but “Tinnitus Retraining Therapy” (TRT) is a tinnitus treatment that uses sound therapy to teach the brain to ignore the irritating ringing sensation.